rememberlenny/AcquinityWP/wp-content/plugins/post-thumbnail-editor/README.txt

 == Changelog ==

+= 2.1.0 =
+* Crop Constraints are visually available: green is good and red means there will be upscaling
+* In the options panel change the size of the cropping image
+* Bug fix: 3.6 compatibility
+* Added thumbnail metadata to table

-= 2.0.1-beta =
+= 2.0.1 =
 * IE fix with the jcrop api
 * Now go into the view mode after cropping
-* Added option to crop and save without verifying.
+* Added option to crop and save without verifying
+* Featured images now have link to launch the Post Thumbnail Editor
-* updated coffee-script to 1.6.2
+* Updated coffee-script to 1.6.2
-* Added French and Spanish translations
+* Updated French and Spanish translations
 * Made the cache buster an option

 = 2.0.0 =